The Contiguous Art Gallery Problem is in {\Theta}(n log n): Introduction

+The first family of variants restricts the structure of the polygon $P$.
+Krohn and Nilsson~\cite{KrohnNilsson2012} showed that the problem remains NP-hard when $P$ is $x$-monotone.
+Schuchardt and Hecker~\cite{SchuchardtHecker1995} established NP-hardness for orthogonal polygons, and Tom\'{a}s~\cite{Tomas2013ThinOrth} extended this to the case of thin orthogonal polygons.
+King and Krohn~\cite{15D_terrain} proved NP-hardness even when $P$ is restricted to be a 1.5D terrain.
+A second line of work constrains guard placement.
+Lee and Lin~\cite{lee1986VertexNPhard} proved NP-hardness when guards are restricted to the polygon vertices.
+Rieck and Scheffer~\cite{Rieck2024Dispersive} studied a dispersive variant where guards must maintain a minimum distance from one another, and showed NP-hardness as well.
 A third family of variants modifies the notion of visibility.
-Bhattacharya, Kumar, and Bodhayan~\cite{BHATTACHARYA2017109} considered \emph{edge guards}, where a point of $P$ is visible if it can be seen from some point on a guarding edge.
-Mahdavi, Seddighin, and Ghodsi~\cite{MAHDAVI2020163} studied edge guards for rectilinear polygons in which new guarding edges may be introduced in $P$.
-Biedl and Mehrabi~\cite{Biedl2017Mehrabi} analyzed rectilinear visibility, where two points see each other if there exists a rectilinear path between them contained in $P$.
+Lee and Lin~\cite{lee1986VertexNPhard} considered \emph{edge guards}, where a point of $P$ is visible if it can be seen from some point on a guarding edge.
+Mahdavi, Seddighin, and Ghodsi~\cite{MAHDAVI2020163} studied edge guards with orthogonal vision that can see through up to $k$ walls for rectilinear polygons in which new guarding edges may be introduced in $P$.
+Biedl and Mehrabi~\cite{Biedl2017Mehrabi} analyzed rectilinear visibility, where two points see each other if there exists a rectilinear path between them contained in the orthogonal polygon $P$ that may contain holes.
 All of these variants were shown to be NP-hard.
-Worman and Keil~\cite{Worman2007Decomposition} studied the same rectilinear visibility model but restricted $P$ to be rectilinear also; they obtained an $\tilde{O}(n^{17})$ polynomial-time algorithm.
-Hoorfar and Bagheri~\cite{hoorfar2017guarding} considered rectangle vision, where two points $p,q \in P$ see each other if there exists a rectangle contained in $P$ having $p$ and $q$ as opposite corners.
-This problem can be solved in $\tilde{O}(n^{17})$ time for simple polygons but becomes NP-hard when holes are allowed~\cite{hoorfar2017guarding}.
-Hillberg, Krohn, and Pahlow~\cite{Hillberg2022complexity} showed that \artGall remains NP-hard when guards can only see to the right.
-Vaezi, Roy, and Ghodsi~\cite{Vaezi2023Reflective} studied visibility with mirrors that allow guards to see around corners, proving that several of these variants are also NP-hard.
+Motwani, Raghunathan, and Saran~\cite{s-covering} showed that this problem with rectilinear vision can be solved in $O(n^{8})$ time in a rectilinear polygon without holes.
+Worman and Keil~\cite{Worman2007Decomposition} considered rectangle vision, where two points $p,q \in P$ see each other if there exists a rectangle contained in $P$ having $p$ and $q$ as opposite corners; they obtained an $\tilde{O}(n^{17})$ polynomial-time algorithm.